 - World Environment Day is celebrated to spread awareness among common people about the issues of the environment.

-- Encourage common people from different society and communities to actively participate in the celebration as well as become an active agent in developing environmental safety measures.
+- Encourage common people from different societies and communities to actively participate in the celebration as well as become active agents in developing environmental safety measures.

-- Encourage people to make their nearby surroundings safe and clean to enjoy safer, cleaner and more prosperous future.
+- Encourage people to make their nearby surroundings safe and clean to enjoy a safer, cleaner and more prosperous future.

 Some facts about Plastics

-- Plastic harms marine life and pose a threat to human health.
+- Plastic harms marine life and poses a threat to human health.

 - A large part of the population depends upon Plastic for their daily use.
-Do you know nearly one-third of it is not disposed of properly and ends up clogging drains and choke the environment?
+Do you know nearly one-third of it is not disposed of properly and ends up clogging drains and choking the environment?

 - Plastics can persist in the environment for nearly a thousand years before it fully disintegrates.

 - Plastics are non-renewable and their manufacture and destruction expose individuals and the environment to many toxins, including carcinogens.

 - Plastics make up ten per cent of the total waste generated; half of it is used in a disposable or single-use.

-- We use 50 per cent of the plastic in the disposable form or for single-use.
+- We use 50 per cent of the plastic in disposable form or for single-use.